 How to write a lease non-renewal letter

 A lease non-renewal letter is a legal document a landlord uses to prove that a tenant was given proper notice that a lease is not being renewed.
+Find a non-renewal letter template here.
 The following information should be included on a lease non renewal letter:

 - Date of the lease non-renewal letter.